sakuli/Docs/content/enterprise_features/sakuli-dashboard-openshift.md

 The following config template is ready to use to configure and deploy your Sakuli dashboard.
-Just copy and save the dashboard template bellow as `dashboard-template.yml`.
+Just copy and save the dashboard template below as `dashboard-template.yml`.
 Furthermore, add your dashboard, action, cluster and cronjob configurations listed under ConfigMap as well as the image tag.

 {{<highlight yml>}}